How to Print from Anywhere: Your Guide to Printing on the Go

 Remotely Printing from Anywhere on The Go

-Their secure cloud solution offers a downloadable app for iOS and Android devices that lets you easily location all ePRINTit public print location printers near you and instantly send print jobs to them.
+Their secure cloud solution offers a downloadable app for iOS and Android devices that lets you easily locate all ePRINTit public print location printers near you and instantly send print jobs to them.

 After submitting your print job, you will get back an access code to release your print job when you get to the kiosk printer.

-Public printing services, easily simplifies the uncertainty of printing when on the go, whether you are at a hotel for a business meeting or at the public library writing a thesis.
+Public printing services, easily simplify the uncertainty of printing when on the go, whether you are at a hotel for a business meeting or at the public library writing a thesis.

 There are also many other widely deployed services that allow you to print from anywhere when you are on the go.